 In some areas it may be that demand is now greater than the network was designed for or service levels have changed.
 The network you wish to connect or discharge to (or network downstream of this point) may have capacity constraints or issues that may limit its ability to take additional flows.

 If you want to make a connection or discharge to our wastewater (sewer) or stormwater networks, and there is a known capacity issue downstream, we may require mitigation to avoid or minimise the impact on downstream network that may result in surcharging, flooding, overflows and subsequent public health risk.

 What is stormwater neutrality?

 In simple terms stormwater neutrality means that the peak flow rate of stormwater that discharges from a site after it is developed is not greater than the peak flow rate of stormwater runoff prior to development.

 Often as part of developing or building on a site, grassed (permeable) areas are replaced with sealed (impermeable) areas, such as driveways, buildings, roofs and decks.
 This change in surface from permeable to impermeable increases the amount (and speed) of stormwater that will run off these areas.

-For small residential developments that require stormwater neutrality, Managing Stormwater Runoff is an easy to read guideline that provides information and guidance regarding why stormwater control is required and one option to achieve stormwater neutrality.
+For small residential developments that require stormwater neutrality, Managing Stormwater Runoff is an easy to read guideline that provides information and guidance regarding why stormwater control is required and two options to achieve stormwater neutrality.